konstellation-io/github-workflows/README.md

     - `docker_token`: The token used to authenticate and allow us to push the image into the registry.

 5. [helm-lint](./.github/workflows/helm-lint.yaml): Execute a helm lint on a chart repository to validate the configuration.
 You must to have a `ct.yaml` file configured and a `helmlintconf.yaml` file in your repository root to validate the rules.

+## Required workflow

+1. [secrets-scanning.yml](./.github/workflows/secrets-scanning.yml): This workflow is used to scan the repository for secrets and alert us if there are any.

 ### References
 - https://docs.github.com/en/actions/learn-github-actions/reusing-workflows